AlessandroChiolini/Tauri-Note-s-App/README.md

 ## Application Size Comparison

-The image above illustrates the significant difference in executable size between the two applications we created.
+The image below illustrates the significant difference in executable size between the two applications we created.
 It shows a direct comparison of the .exe file sizes for our Tauri-based implementation versus our Electron-based implementation of the same notes application.
 This demonstrates one of Tauri's key advantages - dramatically smaller application bundles compared to Electron alternatives.

    ![Size Comparaison](./images/app_size.png)